Care, When And Where You Need It

 Walk-in Care from a Doctor

-Whether you need care for a child's cough on a Sunday or an X-ray for a work-related injury after-hours, TriHealth Priority Care is your urgent care answer, with walk-in services staffed by physicians.
+Whether you need care for a child's cough on a Sunday or an X-ray for a work-related injury after-hours, TriHealth Priority Care is your urgent care answer, with walk-in services staffed by physicians and healthcare professionals.

 Being part of the TriHealth system means the same radiologists who work at Bethesda and Good Samaritan hospitals will be the ones evaluating your X-rays.
 It means your lab work will go through high-quality processing at the TriHealth Labs.
 And a connected medical record means you'll have a better patient experience throughout the TriHealth system.